 Please note: on Sunday when the National Theatre building is closed there is no step-free access from the car park.

 Alternative parking for Blue Badge holders visiting Southbank Centre can also be found at the South Bank Car Park – APCOA Cornwall Road Car Park.
 Just take your badge and car park ticket to the parking attendant office at the entrance to the car park for validation before you leave.

 A drop-off point at Royal Festival Hall (30 metres) has been created for visitors who are unable to walk from alternative car parks.

-Our cafe and foyer seating is for visitors who are purchasing food and beverages from Queen Elizabeth Hall.
-No food and beverages bought outside can be consumed in these areas.
-You are welcome to bring your own food and soft drinks to Royal Festival Hall foyers.
-Only alcoholic drinks purchased at Southbank Centre can be consumed here.
+Our cafe/bar seating is for visitors who are purchasing food and beverages from the venue.
+No food and beverages bought outside may be consumed in this area.

 Thank you for respecting that the cafe is a gadget and laptop free area.
 You are welcome to use your laptop, tablet, e-reader or other equivalent device in other areas from 10am – 5pm.